uit/uit/projects/chat-app/chat-database.md

 ##Description

-In this project you will be implementing a chat history function which will load once someone joins the chat.
-You can also implement a search function that will search for keywords in the database.
+In this project you will add chat history to your server.
+When a user joins the chat, the previous messages will be displayed.
+As a bonus, you can implement a search feature which will find a search term in the database and return the matching messages.

 ##Instructions

-Create a [fork](https://help.github.com/articles/fork-a-repo/) or [branch](https://github.com/Kunena/Kunena-Forum/wiki/Create-a-new-branch-with-git-and-manage-branches) of your `simple-chat-server` repo and rename the clone to whatever you see fit for this project, for example `mynt-chat-database`.
+The work will be done to tyour existing `simple-chat-server` repo.

 Review the Redis resources provided below to get started developing your database.

-Create a database that will pull information the users have input and store the data to be viewed in a chat history.
+Store all chat messages in redis.

 ##The UIT [Redis](../../technology/database/redis.md) Resource.

 ##Examples